-The City of Hudson is committed to maintaining a work environment in which all individuals are treated with respect and dignity and that is free of sexual and other unlawful harassment, discrimination and retaliation.
-The City will not tolerate harassment based on sex, age, race, religion or any other status protected by law of City employees by anyone including supervisors, co-workers, contractors, consultants, clients, or customers.
+The City of Hudson is committed to maintaining a work environment in which all individuals are treated with respect and dignity and is free of sexual and other unlawful harassment, discrimination and retaliation.
+The City will not tolerate harassment based on sex, age, race, religion or any other status protected by law of City employees by anyone including supervisors, coworkers, contractors, consultants, clients, or customers.

-(1) Definition of Sexual Harrassment.
-Harassment on the basis of sex, age, race, religion or any other status protected by law is unlawful.
-Sexual harassment is defined as any unwelcome verbal or sexual advance, sexually explicit derogatory remark, request for sexual favor or other verbal or physical conduct of a sexual nature made by someone in the work place which is offensive or objectionable to the recipient, or which causes the recipient discomfort or humiliation.

-Sexual harassment specifically can consists of unwelcome behavior or conduct that is sex or gender related.
-Specifically, unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct (including visual aspects in the environment) of a sexual nature constitute sexual harassment when:

-- (a) Submission to such conduct is made either an explicitly or implicitly a term or a condition of an individual's employment; - (b) Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual who did the submitting or rejecting; or - (c) Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.
+- (1) Definition of Sexual Harassment.
+Sexual harassment is defined as any unwelcome verbal or sexual advance, sexually explicit derogatory remark, and request for sexual favor or other verbal or physical conduct of a sexual nature made by someone in the work place which is offensive or objectionable to the recipient, or which causes the recipient discomfort or humiliation.
+Sexual harassment can consist of unwelcome behavior or conduct that is sex or gender related.
+Specifically, unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct (including visual aspects in the environment) of a sexual nature constitute sexual harassment when: - (a) Submission to such conduct is either an explicit or implicit term or a condition of an individual's employment; - (b) Submission to or rejection of such conduct by an individual is used as the basis for employment decisions affecting such individual who did the submitting or rejecting; or - (c) Such conduct has the purpose or effect of unreasonably interfering with an individual's work performance or creating an intimidating, hostile, or offensive working environment.